 Principle 4: Participants Key Performance Measure Practice Requirement QAF Evidence Requirement (e) Participants are placed into suitable Activities that enable them to meet Mandatory Activity Requirements (f) Participant's required hours of participation in Activities are recorded correctly, and within Deed and Guideline requirements.
-4.3.2 The Provider has processes in place to ensure Participants fulfil their Mutual Obligation Requirements through the PBAS and Personnel effectively and appropriately undertake action under the Targeted Compliance Framework.
 The Provider has processes in place in relation to MORs that ensure its Personnel: (a) report non-attendance or non-compliance, as required (b) take appropriate action when a Participant fails to comply with their MORs.